 Technische Universität München (Technical University of Munich, TUM) was founded in 1868 and is considered as one of Europe’s leading technical universities.
-TUM has produced 13 Nobel Laureates to date and has consistently played an important role in technological advancements across Europe.
+TUM has consistently played an important role in technological advancements across Europe.
+To date (as of 2017), 17 scientists and alumni of the Technical University of Munich (TUM) have received the Nobel Prize.

 TUM strives to create lasting value for society through excellence in education and research and the active promotion of next-generation talent with a strong entrepreneurial spirit.
 Following the same vision, TUM Asia was set up in 2002 to bring German academic excellence to Asia.